feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The peace treaty concluded with Bantam in 1685 allowed the VOC to ease its policy regarding security in the Ommelanden, and a few years later, the VOC allowed its citizens to purchase land.
 It was said that the first private landowner in Batavia was Cornelis Chastelein, a member of the Indies Council, or Raad van Indie, who bought lands in Srengseng and Depok, in the southern part of the Batavia region in 1695 and 1696.
 In 1701 another member of the Indies Council, Abraham van Riebeeck, bought the land of Pondokpucung.116 It should be noted that as early as April 1639, the fief status of those who cultivated land in the Batavia region was transformed into a property right, called eigendom.
 117

-Although land sales had | begun in the last decade of the seventeenth century, the VOC sold very few lands until 1744.
+Although land sales had I begun in the last decade of the seventeenth century, the VOC sold very few lands until 1744.
 One notable land purchase occurred in 1745 when